regindex/Wheeler-language-recognizer/README.md

 ### Description

-This is a tool to check if a regular expression recognizes a Wheeler language.
+This tool implements a software to check if a regular expression or a DFA recognizes a Wheeler language.

 ### Requirements

 * A modern C++17 compiler such as `g++` version 8.4 or higher.
 * The cmake build system, version \geq 3.10.
 * A Linux 64-bit operating system.
+* A modern Python 3 release.

 ### Download

-To clone the repository, run:
+To clone the repository, run the following commands:

 ```console
 git clone https://github.com/regindex/Wheeler-language-recognizer.git